rmilne/redis_proxy/README.md

 #### Redis workers

-The [redis-py](https://github.com/redis/redis-py) library the obvious choice to connect to the Redis datastore.
+The [redis-py](https://github.com/redis/redis-py) library was the obvious choice to connect to the Redis datastore.
 It is also simple:

 ```python
 import redis